Enterprise Professor Sandra Milligan

 Principal Fellow and Professional Learning Specialist

-Jayne is a Principal Fellow with the Assessment Research Centre (ARC) at the Melbourne Graduate School of Education.
-Her current research and development interests include the assessment and recognition of complex competencies, supporting schools and systems to understand and use developmental assessment tools to support teaching and personalise learning and explorations of alternate designs for credentialing student work at graduation.
+Jayne's current research and development interests include the assessment and recognition of complex competencies, supporting schools and systems to understand and use developmental assessment tools to support teaching and personalise learning and explorations of alternate designs for credentialing student work at graduation.

 Jayne has had over 20 years’ experience in senior executive positions in public education departments in WA, ACT and SA with roles including curriculum and assessment design, leadership development and the design of improvement and accountability systems.
 Prior to joining the ARC, Jayne was Deputy Chief Executive in the South Australian Department of Education and Child Development, responsible for leading preschool and school improvement in over 900 sites across the state.
 She was a board member of the Australian Curriculum, Assessment and Reporting Authority and served on a number of national and state level working parties.
 Jayne began her career as a secondary mathematics teacher in WA where she led the development of the First Steps in Mathematics teaching and learning resources and was founding director of the WA Professional Learning Institute.

 03 8344 7287

 Toshiko has worked on projects to investigate the assessment and recognition of competencies in school age students and adults.